YARD WordPress Integration (Plugin)

 Distribution Configuration

-parameter is accepting one or multiple values from this list:
+The distribution="" parameter is accepting one or multiple values from this list:

-- filter events by online events
+distribution="in-person"- filter events by physical eventsdistribution="virtual"- filter events by online events

 You can also combine the above listed parameters for limiting the events to be shown, for example: distribution="in-person,virtual"

-If you leave out the distribution parameter, the in-person
+If you leave out the distribution parameter, the in-person is used by default.

 Mode Configuration

-parameter is accepting one value from this list:
+The mode="" parameter is accepting one value from this list:

-- show events including preview images of the event website
+mode="details"- show events in the detailed viewmode="list"- show events as a listmode="tiles"- show events including preview images of the event website

-If you leave out the mode parameter, mode="tiles"
+If you leave out the mode parameter, mode="tiles" is used by default.

 Modal Configuration

 A modal is a popup window shown when you click on an event.
-The modal=""
+The modal="" parameter is accepting one value from this list:

-- do not show a modal window when clicking on an event
+modal="1"- show a modal window when clicking on an eventmodal="0"- do not show a modal window when clicking on an event

-If you leave out the modal parameter, modal="1"
+If you leave out the modal parameter, modal="1" is used by default.

 Get a Calendar